oracle/oracle-database-operator/README.md

 ## Support

-You can submit a GitHub issue, or you can also file an [Oracle Support service](https://support.oracle.com/portal/) request, using this product ID: 14430.
+You can submit a GitHub issue, and/or you file an [Oracle Support service](https://support.oracle.com/portal/) request, using this product ID: 14430.

 ## Security